 Skip to main content

-Lesson 8 - React 1: Intro to React, Props, and State
+React 1: Intro to React, Props, and State

 Introduction

-Up to now you've learnt HTML, CSS, and JavaScript.
+Up to now you've learned HTML, CSS, and JavaScript.
 These 3 technologies form the basis of the web as we know it, and using just these 3 technologies, you can build any web-based software product you could imagine!
 Given that, what else is there to learn?
 Let me actually give you a list.

 Frontend Technologies